In this guide

 No case to answerBack to top

-There may be situations where, at the close of our case, the nurse or midwife feels that we just haven’t put forward enough evidence to mean they still have a case to answer.
+There may be situations where, at the close of our case, the nurse, midwife or nursing associate feels that we just haven’t put forward enough evidence to mean they still have a case to answer.

-There will be no case for a nurse of midwife to answer where, at the close of our case, there is:
+There will be no case for a nurse, midwife or nursing associate to answer where, at the close of our case, there is:

 - no evidence

-- some evidence, but evidence which, when taken at its highest, could not properly result in a fact being found proved against the nurse or midwife, or the nurse or midwife’s fitness to practise being found to be impaired.
+- some evidence, but evidence which, when taken at its highest, could not properly result in a fact being found proved against the nurse, midwife or nursing associate, or the nurse, midwife or nursing associate’s fitness to practise being found to be impaired.

 The question of whether there is a case to answer turns entirely on our evidence.
-Evidence which might form part of the nurse or midwife’s case will not be taken in to account.
+Evidence which might form part of the nurse, midwife or nursing associate’s case will not be taken in to account.

 Where the strength or weakness of our evidence depends on the weight it should be given, a submission that there is no case to answer is likely to fail.
 That issue is best considered after all the evidence has been heard.5